Robert William Rede: Career

-Rede was attending a dinner in honour of the visiting American Consul, Tarlton/Tarleton? (whom he praised for his generous speech, while suspecting him of ulterior motives), and had been allocated the honour of proposing the loyal toast, but he received news that a contingent of troopers being deployed to the goldfields had been set upon by diggers.
+Rede was attending a dinner in honour of the visiting American Consul, Tarlton/Tarleton?, who he praised for his generous speech, while suspecting him of ulterior motives, and had been allocated the honour of proposing the loyal toast, but he received news that a contingent of troopers being deployed to the goldfields had been set upon by diggers.
 He hurried to where a couple of soldiers had been wounded, but the culprits had vanished.

-On 29 November the diggers, some 12,000 in number, held a meeting at Bakery Hill, condemning the treatment they had suffered at the hands of the Victorian government.
+On 29 November the diggers,some 12,000 in number, held a meeting at Bakery Hill, condemning the treatment they had suffered at the hands of the Victorian government.
 Johnstone/Johnston?, led a party of police to the "Gravel Pits" diggings in a determined raid to apprehend unlicensed miners, and were met with a shower of stones and the occasional pistol shot.
 Rede and the few police and militia not already engaged in the affray arrived on the scene.

 Rede reminded them that a commission of enquiry had been promised them to find a more equitable system, and urged restraint.
 He then read the Riot Act.
 Peter Lalor urged resistance and the miners marched to Eureka goldfield and erected the famous Eureka Stockade.
 On 3 December Captain John Wellesley Thomas and his men attacked the stockade, resulting in the death of 22 miners and nearly as many severely wounded.
-Knowing that his actions against the miners made him a likely target, Rede requested a transfer, and was give the post of deputy sheriff of Geelong, and promoted to sheriff in July 1857.
-There, as Major Rede, he organised the Geelong Rifles and, by the time he retired from the militia, had been promoted to Lieutenant-Colonel.
-By 1869 his area of responsibility had expanded to encompass also Ballarat, Ararat and Belfast districts.
+Knowing that his actions against the miners made him a likely target, Rede requested a transfer, and was given the post of deputy sheriff of Geelong.
+He was promoted to sheriff in July 1857.

+As Major Rede, he organised the Geelong Rifles and, by the time he retired from the militia, had been promoted to lieutenant-colonel.
+By 1869 his area of responsibility had expanded to encompass Ballarat, Ararat and Belfast districts.
 He was appointed Sheriff of Melbourne around 1888 and retired in December 1889.